Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Outside the typical range corresponds, statistically speaking, to the patient’s performance being one standard deviation away from the mean, in the same direction as people diagnosed with ADHD in published studies.
 Note, these can be reflected in either higher scores or lower, depending on the marker.

-4. Optional Questionnaire Scoring: If an ADHD questionnaire is included—such as the VADRS, SWAN, and ASRS—a total score is calculated, then compared to a rating scale threshold for ADHD symptoms.
+4. Optional Questionnaire Scoring: If an ADHD questionnaire is included—such as the VADRS or SWAN—a total score is calculated, then compared to a rating scale threshold for ADHD symptoms.

-These questionnaires combine subjective input from the patient with a systematic method of tracking and recording symptoms over time.
+These self reported questionnaires combine subjective input from the patient with a systematic method of tracking and recording symptoms over time.

 Here is what the VADRS summary report looks like: